siva7170/Image-Manipulation-Library/README.md

 ### ImagePreserverTransparent

-If you use final file type is PNG/GIF, the you may set this option to preserve the transparency of the image
+If you use final file type is PNG/GIF, the you may set this option to preserve the transparency of the image.
+Please set either TRUE or FALSE

 > Default: true (For GIF <=> PNG )